Guitar Build Process

 heat with heat gun

-place in mould, clamp for 5 mins
+place in mould, clamp for about 5 mins total

-swap ends over, re-clamp (try to even out any unevenness in curve)
+while still warm, swap ends over, re-clamp (try to even out any unevenness in curve)

 when cool, remove from mould, remove aluminium foil,

-hold lengths in long clamp while drying
+hold lengths in long clamps while drying

 Milled stock